What is the size of each class at LMU-CVM?

 Are wildlife, zoo, and exotic animals part of your curriculum?

-How much hands on experience will I get during my education?
+How much hands-on experience will I get during my education?

 Students in the clinical and professional skills program begin learning and practicing key veterinary skills starting in the 1st semester of the curriculum and continuing through all pre-clinical semesters.
 Students practice their animal handling and physical examination skills on horses, cows, sheep, and dogs.
-Students work with LMU-CVM created models to practice large and small animal techniques such as drawing blood, giving injections, and learning surgical skills such as ligation and suturing prior to performing these tasks on live animals.
+Students work with LMU-CVM-created models to practice large and small animal techniques such as drawing blood, giving injections, and learning surgical skills such as ligation and suturing prior to performing these tasks on live animals.
 Students also participate in interactive sessions with simulated clients and patients designed to build their communication skills before embarking on the final year of clinical rotations.

 Does LMU-CVM help me find employment when I graduate?